AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

 #### `UserRequest` is a kitchen sink

 The `UserRequest` object is a bit of a kitchen sink.
 It might be better to have a `DeployRequest`, `CallRequest`, etc. that extends `UserRequest`.

+Downside here is that the "pipeline" it goes through would be less clear, and components would have to be more aware of the type of request they are dealing with.

 #### Just shifting the mutable subclass problem